anbschool011-lab/junior-debug-frontend/README.md

 - `VITE_SUPABASE_URL` — (optional) your Supabase project URL.
 - `VITE_SUPABASE_ANON_KEY` — (optional) your Supabase anon key.

+- `VITE_FRONTEND_URL` — the public URL of your deployed frontend (used as the redirect target for email confirmation links).
+Example: `https://your-site.vercel.app`.

 Local development:

 1. Copy `frontend/.env.example` to `frontend/.env` and replace the placeholder values.